KiwiTon-Tech/EETCG/README.md

 ## Project Overview

 This repository contains the source code for the Elite Enterprise Transformation Consulting Group website (https://eliteenterprisetcg.com/), built using Next.js 15.4.6 with static export for Cloudflare Pages deployment.
-The website is designed to project a professional, modern, and client-focused image for a black, female-owned consulting firm specializing in Project Management, Program Management, Strategic Planning, Data & Analytics, Vendor Management, and AI Consulting.
+The website is designed to project a professional, modern, and client-focused image for a woman and minority owned consulting firm specializing in Project Management, Program Management, Strategic Planning, Data & Analytics, Vendor Management, and AI Consulting.

 ## Build Status